commandeer/open/README.md

-# The Commandeer Desktop App - Manage 28+ of the best Cloud Services (Available on Mac, Windows, and Linux)
+# The Commandeer Developer IDE - Manage 30+ of the best Cloud Services

+- Available on Mac, Windows, and Linux

 <img src="https://images.commandeer.be/commandeer-logo.png" alt="commandeer" width="200"/>